 Atomic hydrogen is predicted to form fractional Rydberg energy states H(1/p) called “hydrino atoms” wherein n = 1/2, 1/3, 1/4,…,1/p (p≤137 is an integer) replaces the well-known parameter n = integer in the Rydberg equation for hydrogen excited states.
 The transition of H to a stable hydrino state H[aH/p=m+1] having a binding energy of p2×13.6 eV occurs by a nonradiative resonance energy transfer of m×27.2 eV (m is an integer) to a matched energy acceptor such as nascent H2O which has a potential energy of 81.6 eV (m = 3).
 The nascent H2O molecule formed by an oxidation reaction of OH- at a hydrogen anode is predicted to serve as a catalyst to form H(1/4) with an energy release of 204 eV compared to the 1.48 eV required to produce H from electrolysis of H2O.
 CIHT cells, each comprising a LiOH-LiBr eutectic mixture as the electrolyte exploit hydrino formation as a half-cell reaction to serve as a new electrical energy source.
 Net electrical production over the electrolysis input and hydrogen supplied to the anode was measured using an Arbin BT 2000.
 The electrical energies were continuously output over long-duration, measured on different systems, configurations, and modes of operation and were typically multiples of the electrical input that in most cases exceed the input by a factor of about 2 at about 10 mW/cm2 anode area.
 The power density was increased by a factor of over 10 by running a corresponding high current.
 The thermal energy balance of solid fuels that form the HOH catalyst by a reaction akin to those of CIHT cells were measured using both a water flow calorimeter and a Setaram DSC 131 differential scanning calorimeter (DSC).
 The DSC results confirmed water flow calorimetric (WFC) results and the former were further independently replicated at Setaram Instrumentation based in France.
 The thermal energy balance for solid fuels such as Co(OH)2 + CuBr2 and Cu(OH)2 + CuBr2 were up to 60 times the maximum theoretical for both types of calorimeters with supportive XRD of the WFC products.
 DSC and XRD were independently performed on the starting materials.
 The MAS1H NMR showed a predicted upfield matrix shift of a KOH-KCl hydrino getter when exposed to the gas from a reacting Cu(OH)2 + CuBr2 solid fuel in a sealed cell.
 Raman peak starting at 1950 cm-1 matched the free space rotational energy of H2(1/4) (0.2414 eV).
 The solid fuels scaled linearly to over 5 kW and confirm the energetic reaction of hydrinos and may serve as a thermally reversible system to continuously generate power for commercial uses.

-BlackLight’s electrochemical breakthrough energy device that has water (H2O) as its only fuel input from which it produces electricity by forming a more stable state of the hydrogen atom has been validated by academic and industry experts.
-The findings from six programs are presented in validation reports of our CIHT electricity-producing cell.
-The validators confirmed the CIHT performance and commercial opportunity wherein only H2O is consumed to form Hydrinos and O2 as electric power is produced continuously for the 30-day or longer duration of the studies.
-Validators also confirmed the theory and Hydrino identification.
+BlackLight’s game-changing energy device that has water (H2O) as its only fuel input from which it produces 100 billion watts per liter of energetic plasma by forming a more stable state of the hydrogen atom has been validated by academic experts.
+The findings from three programs are presented in validation reports of our SF-CIHT plasma-producing cell.
+The validators confirmed the SF-CIHT performance and commercial opportunity wherein only H2O is consumed to form hydrinos and O2.
+An astonishingly high power density is produced at the level of millions of watts.
+The hydrino transition mechanism was confirmed by EUV spectroscopy [HOH EUV paper].
 Attached are summary biographies for the validators and reports from:

 Design for a BlackLight Power Multi-Cell Thermally Coupled Reactor Based on Hydrogen Catalyst Systems - R. Mills, G. Zhao, W. Good, M. Nansteel, International Journal of Energy Research, Vol. 36 (2012) 778-788.
 DOI: 10.1002/er.1834.